CJ445/ci-cd-automation/README.md

 - **Push to `develop`**: Build and test only
 - **Pull Request**: Linting, testing, Docker build (no push)
 - **Git Tag `v*.*.*`**: Full pipeline + GitHub release

+> **⚠️ Important**: The "Create Release" job only runs when you push a version tag (e.g., `v1.0.0`).
+Regular pushes to `main` will skip this job.
+To trigger a release, you must create and push a git tag.

 ## Deployment